wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 #### READ THE ENTIRE README.MD BEFORE YOU TAKE ANY ACTION.
 > 英语并非你的首选语言？[中文版文档（非最新）](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/README_zh_CN.md)

-## Announcements
-* [20190826] Currently abroad in Switzerland for a research program at CERN so I'm not that avaliable for development.
-However, there should be only one issue for the battery drain problem and to my knowledge, you only need to patch your own dsdt.
-Everything else should just work, I use it everyday as my daily driver and I have not encounter any problems.
-[Read more.](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/36)

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
 * [20190920] Bypassed the external 4K60 scaling limit.
 Instruction down below.
 * [20190913] Direct upgrade to PB7 is fine.
 Happy mid-autumn festival everyone!
 * [20190910] Released v10.15.0.3.2 based on discussion in issue [#40](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/40).
 Significantly improved touchpad performance.
 * [20190906] Updated BIOS to 1.24.
 System behaves stable.

 ## Instructions
 ### Please read the [Post-Install | Issues | Resources] section.
 It is long but really, really helpful.